Guidance for customising Employee Risk Scores

 • If knowledge retention is critical, you may want to increase the impact for quiz attempts, making it closer to or equal to phishing simulations.

-A flexible approach allows you to create a risk scoring model that aligns with the security culture of your organisation.
+A flexible approach allows you to create a risk scoring model that aligns with your organisation's security culture.

 1. Balance for your industry